-Lanyon Bowdler is recommended in the 2020 edition of The Legal 500, an independent, national guide to recommended law firms, and is listed the Chambers UK rankings.
+Lanyon Bowdler is recommended in The Legal 500, an independent, national guide to recommended law firms, and in the Chambers UK rankings.

 At Lanyon Bowdler, we believe that everyone should have access to an exceptional legal service, which is why we offer a range of payment options so that budget is no barrier.